How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 Let’s connect on Instagram!

-3. “Hike” to Moraine Lake
+4. “Hike” to Moraine Lake

-4. Bike to Moraine Lake
+5. Bike to Moraine Lake

 You can also bike up to the lake from the Lake Louise Village.
 The distance is 30kms+ with 400m+ of elevation gain (around 1.5hrs+ one-way).
-You’ll pass through grizzly territory on the way to the lake, so this option is not great if you’re planning to bike in the early hours of the day or evening hours for safety reasons.
+You’ll pass through grizzly territory on the way to the lake, so this option isn’t great if you’re planning to bike in the early hours of the day or evening hours for safety reasons.

-5. Stay at Moraine Lake Lodge
+6. Stay at Moraine Lake Lodge

 Moraine Lake Lodge is situated on the edge Moraine Lake, giving you unlimited access to the lake, local hiking trails, food, and canoe rentals.
 This is a pricey option, but it’s the best way to authentically experience Moraine Lake!

-6. Book a Guided Tour to Moraine Lake
+7. Book a Guided Tour to Moraine Lake

 Guided tours are not my favourite – or even preferred – way of travelling because of the amount of people on-board + the rush, BUT if you’re desperately searching for how to get to Moraine Lake, this could be a great option.
-Guided tours save the hassle of DIY booking and they’ve always got space available!
+Guided tours save the hassle of DIY booking and they’ve always got space available.

 Both Get Your Guide and Viator have great Moraine Lake transportation options.
 These hyperlinks will bring you directly to the Moraine Lake tours: Get Your Guide + Viator.